phalcon/documentation/docs/dispatcher.md

 !!! warning "NOTE"

-    Currently, the binder will only use the models primary key to perform a `findFirst()` on.
+    Currently, the binder will only use the model's primary key to perform a `findFirst()`.
 An example route for the above would be `/posts/show/{1}`

 ## Not-Found (404)
-If an [Events Manager][events] has been defined, you can use it to intercept exceptions that are thrown when the controller/action pair are not found.
+If an [Events Manager][events] has been defined, you can use it to intercept exceptions that are thrown when the controller/action pair is not found.

 ```php
 <?php